 The FOCUS Gallery is located on the second floor of the Humanities and Performing Arts Center.
 FOCUS is an acronym for "Featuring Outside Creative Undertakings of Students."
-The gallery is a unique partnership between USC Upstate and area schools to feature student artwork, lesson plans and assessments by the art teacher.
+The gallery is a partnership between USC Upstate and area schools to feature student artwork, lesson plans and assessments by the art teacher.

 The FOCUS Gallery is a learning environment for both USC Upstate students and the young artists of featured schools.
 The gallery is used as a teaching tool for USC Upstate art education students, allowing them to view original artwork created in a standards-based visual arts classroom.
 The gallery exhibits the artwork as well as the lesson plan and the assessment technique from the art teacher, which are used during the creation of the artwork.
 Student writings about their own artwork are also displayed when available.